nikolai-husung/Symanzik-QCD-workflow/README.md

 YMeuclFlavours/feynmanRules/`name`.h and add it to the appropriate collection of operators in the Makefile (P3,...,P5,dP4,...,O5,O6, etc.) depending on whether it is a correction belonging to a local field or the action.
-4. Now, all that remains to be done is to run `make ...`, which will generate all 1-loop UV divergences for the operators listed in the Makefile.
+4. Now, one can run `make ...`, which will generate all 1-loop UV divergences for the operators listed in the Makefile.
 The functionaliy of the Makefile is explained in the following.
 Eventually all that remains to be done is to perform the 1-loop renormalisation.
 For this I supplied some [Mathematica notebooks](#use-of-Mathematica-scripts) as guidance and made the final results syntax compatible to Mathematica.
-5. For more complicated operators e.g. more free Lorentz indices, higher mass- dimensions etc., the Makefile must be modified.
-Most changes should be doable by restricting to the various listings of operators and n-point functions.
-However, the other scripts may require quite a bit of work as not everything has been implemented with the full generality in mind.
+5. For simple changes, e.g. different operator bases with the same mass-dimension and the same maximal number of free Lorentz indices, only the the various listings of operators in the Makefile must be changed.
+For more complicated operators e.g. more free Lorentz indices, higher mass-dimensions, n-point functions with larger n etc., the Makefile must be modified.
+However, for some changes the other scripts may require quite a bit of work as not everything has been implemented with the full generality in mind.

 ### Capabilites of the Makefile